 He points out that failure to maintain a property is not something a board is insured against.

 In a co-op, the insurance company will often claim the board doesn't have to repair an apartment interior that is not original to the building.

-The cost of delaying repairs
+The cost of delaying repairs can be extremely expensive

 “It often comes down to a disagreement over a portion of the repair costs.
 In addition, co-ops have historically underestimated their repair obligations with these kinds of claims saying the shareholder is responsible for all interior repairs, but that is false,” he says.

-Within his law firm, he has seen situations where a $50,000 repair ends up being a multi million dollar lawsuit.
+Wagner has seen situations where a $50,000 repair ends up being a multi-million dollar lawsuit.
 He points out that in a co-op, the board can be exposed to a claim from the shareholder for legal fees due to a breach of the proprietary lease.
 A shareholder may also be eligible for a maintenance abatement which can be a substantial sum.
-Then there is the issue of where the shareholder lives while repairs to the apartment are carried out.
+“Then there is the issue of where the shareholder lives while repairs to the apartment are carried out,” Wagner says.

-“The notion of delaying repairs is very dangerous and could mean a board is liable if a winter freeze and thaw results in leaks that could have been prevented with timely capital investment.
+“The notion of delaying repairs is very dangerous and could mean a board is liable if a winter freeze and thaw results in leaks that could have been prevented with timely capital investment,” Wagner says.

 You Might Also Like